 Be realistic and ask yourself: How much money will your family need in order to live comfortably after you're gone?

 You know how people always complain that athletes make too much money?
 Well, some do.
 But most have a limited window to make as much as they can so it lasts the rest of their lives.
 The smart ones with legit financial planners have breathing room to live comfortably and support their family while they transition into a new career after retirement.

 If your family has no money coming in, how long could they continue to live in the style they are used to?
-If you are have ongoing expenses, such as college tuition or a mortgage, how long could your family make those payments?
+If you have ongoing expenses, such as college tuition or a mortgage, how long could your family make those payments?

 Take a moment when you’re paying the monthly bills, or when you’re doing your taxes, and get a general idea of how much you spend.
-House payments, car payments, utilities, etc… By considering how much money your family will need to live, you can determine how much life insurance you should buy.
+House payments, car payments, utilities, etc… By considering how much money your family will need to live, you can determine how much insurance you should buy.

 You Can’t Go It Alone: Get An Insurance Agent